 5. Indicate How Your Study May Help Future Studies in the Field

 You must also specifically indicate how your research will be part of the literature of the field you are studying and how it will benefit future researchers.
-In our example above, you may indicate that through the data and analysis that your research will provide, future researchers may explore other capabilities of herbal plants in preventing different diseases.
+In our example above, you may indicate that through the data and analysis your research will provide, future researchers may explore other capabilities of herbal plants in preventing different diseases.

 Tips and Warnings

 - Think ahead.
-By visualizing your study being in its complete form, it will be easier for you to connect the dots and identify the beneficiaries of your study.
+By visualizing your study in its complete form, it will be easier for you to connect the dots and identify the beneficiaries of your study.

 - Write concisely.
 Make it straightforward, clear, and easy to understand so that the readers will appreciate the benefits of your research.
 Avoid making it too long and wordy.

 - Go from general to specific.
 Like an inverted pyramid, you start from above by discussing the general contribution of your study and become more specific as you go along.
-For instance, if your research is about the effect of remote learning setup on the mental health of college students of a certain university, you may start by discussing the benefits of the research to the society, to the educational institution, to the learning facilitators, and finally, to the students.
+For instance, if your research is about the effect of remote learning setup on the mental health of college students of a specific university, you may start by discussing the benefits of the research to society, to the educational institution, to the learning facilitators, and finally, to the students.

 Significance of the Study Examples